Chris95Hua/spriten/README.md

 ## Known Issues
-* Bucket fill will leak if the fill region is enclosed with diagonally adjacent pixels.
+* Bucket fill will leak if the fill region is enclosed with diagonally adjacent pixels
-* Tool's opacity affects the lightness of color instead of just the alpha channel.
+* Tool's opacity affects the lightness of color instead of just the alpha channel
-* Layer selection doesn't get updated when merging, moving or removing the selected layers.
+* Layer selection doesn't get updated when merging, moving or removing the selected layers